 Whilst Hazel loves creating quirky, feisty characters for newly independent readers in her easy-to-read junior chapter books (such as Sleuth Astrid the mind-reading chook), she writes for all ages and has published over 220 books across a range of subjects and genres.

-Published titles include ‘ f2m:the boy within’, the first co-written, young adult novel about gender transition, picture book Stickybeak and the co-written Hijabi Girl series now performed by Larrikin Puppets.
+Published titles include ‘ f2m:the boy within’, the first co-written, young adult novel about gender transition and a graphic novel 'The Boy Within' in progress by transmen Ryan Kennedy and Sam Orchard.

 Hazel has collaborated with experts to publish adult non-fiction titles such as such as ‘ Difficult Personalities’ (now translated into seven languages), and helps people craft non- boring memoirs and family histories in her popular workshops based on her book ‘ Writing a Non- Boring Family History”.
 More recently 'Complete Your Book in a Year' has been offered via Zoom.

 Awarded the Australian Antarctic Division Arts Fellowship (2001),Hazel travelled to Casey Station on the ‘Polar Bird’ ice-ship.
-This visit inspired a range of creative projects including the young adult eco-thriller 'Antarctica's Frozen Chosen', picture book ‘ Antarctic Dad’ and the memoir, ‘ Antarctic Writer on Ice’ as well as classroom playscripts and adult literacy material such as 'Shooting Antarctica'
+This visit inspired a range of creative projects including the young adult eco-mystery 'Antarctica's Frozen Chosen', picture book ‘ Antarctic Dad’ and the memoir, ‘ Antarctic Writer on Ice’ as well as classroom playscripts and adult literacy material such as 'Shooting Antarctica'

 A fan of interesting and unusual locations, Hazel has been a guest writer- in- residence at the former Fremantle Prison (now the Fremantle Children's Literature Centre), the Mt Newman mining community in outback WA, a visiting author to Pasir Ridge International School in East Kalimantan, Indonesia and an author ambassador to Youfu West Street International School in Nanjing, China.